 UDOT asserts here that boulders that are removed during the construction process can easily be replaced by other boulders within a certain distance from the roadway.
 This assertion illustrates a gross lack of understanding within the EIS process of these resources.
 Put simply, one cannot simply replace another, as each boulder that has a climbing use is unique and a rarity.
 UDOT does at least acknowledge that their perspective is based on belief and no actual knowledge or reasonable investigation as to how climbers may actually react to these "new" roadside boulders.
 This faulty logic underscores the flawed NEPA analysis undertaken by UDOT and USFS that somehow the boulders and associated recreational experience of climbing them can just be replicated by destroying the existing boulders located by the existing road and then the same meaningful experience by these new roadside boulders that are currently further from the road.
-These boulders further from the road may offer a different, more quiet, bouldering experience by virtue of being further from the road.
+These boulders further from the road.
 The USFS and UDOT has done zero real analysis on the impacts to the climbing recreational experience and is so bold to offer a shallow conjecture ('belief') as to these impacts that fails to meet the hard look NEPA standard.